 Jaffareadstoo is delighted to host today's final stop on the

-My thanks to the publishers and to Ruth Killick PR for my copy of the book
+My thanks to the author and Anne at Random Things Tours for my copy of this book

 and the invitation to be part of the blog tour

 The Pluckley Psychic Historical Society is based in Pluckley, Kent, the most haunted village in England.
 Its founding members are the noted academic, historian, and Cambridge scholar Winston Hatherton, the white witch Florence Dearden, and the celebrated medium Jocasta Bradman.
 They are assisted by an 18th-century super-ghost called Jasper Claxton, although none of the society members are aware that Jasper is a ghost.